Home » Recipes » Desserts » Glazed Pecans

 Due to the nature of heated sugar, the mixture will turn into a very thick syrup.
 To avoid having the glazed or candied nuts being stuck to the tinfoil, as soon as I could handle the nuts, I moved them to a separate cookie sheet lined with parchment paper allowing them to cool there.

-PRO TIP 2: If the sugar hardens before removing all the nuts from the tinfoiled tray, put the try back into the warm oven for a few minutes.
-This will warm the sugar and make it soft again.
+PRO TIP 2: If the sugar hardens before removing all the nuts from the tin foiled tray, put the tray back into the warm oven for a few minutes.
+This will soften the sugar and make them easier to remove.

 Easy Oven Roasted Honey Cinnamon Glazed Pecans | Kitchen Cents